ng-Classic/ng-classic/aio/content/start/start-data.md

 # Managing data

-This guide builds on the second step of the [Getting started with a basic Angular Classicapplication](start) tutorial, [Adding navigation](start/start-routing "Adding navigation").
+This guide builds on the second step of the [Getting started with a basic Angular Classic application](start) tutorial, [Adding navigation](start/start-routing "Adding navigation").
 At this stage of development, the store application has a product catalog with two views: a product list and product details.
 Users can click on a product name from the list to see details in a new view, with a distinct URL, or route.